finbourne/horizon-sdk-java/sdk/docs/IntegrationsApi.md

 [EXPERIMENTAL] CreateInstance: Create a single integration instance.

-&lt;br&gt;Creates a new instance of an integration, returning its identifier.  &lt;br /&gt;  &lt;br /&gt;  &lt;br&gt;The user must be authenticated, entitled to call this method, and the user&#39;s domain must be licensed for the integration.
+ Creates a new instance of an integration, returning its identifier.
+The user must be authenticated, entitled to call this method, and the user&#39;s domain must be licensed for the integration.

 ### Example